Median Income

 Safety Score

-Albany has an average annual temperature of 64°F (18°C).
+Albany enjoys a temperate climate with an average annual temperature of 64°F (18°C).
 Winters average 44°F in January while summers reach 83°F in July.
-Annual precipitation is 28.9 inches.
+The area gets 328 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 28.9 inches (drier than the 38-inch national average).
+The area receives 2.3 inches of snow annually.
 Air quality is rated Good with a median AQI of 42.
+The city sits at an elevation of 1,424 feet.

 Temperature